CoderByBlood/whisper-cms/CONTRIBUTING.md

 ## I want to join

 We are always looking for long-term contributors.
-If you want to commit longer-term to Whisper CMS's open source effort, definitely talk with us!
+If you want to commit longer-term to WhisperCMS's open source effort, definitely talk with us!
 There may be various forms of "grant" to compensate for your devotion.
 Although at this stage we are not resourceful enough to offer a stable stream of income to contributors.